anou/iftheme-docs/plugins/lightbox-plus/readme.txt

 = 1.6 =
 * Added the much requested feature for Lightbox Plus to work with WordPress' built in gallery
  * Added checkbox to select whether to use with WP built in gallery.
-* Updated Lightbox Plus to use new version of ColorBox
+* Updated Lightbox Plus to use new version of Colorbox
-* Updated ColorBox to version 1.3.1 with the following changes
+* Updated Colorbox to version 1.3.1 with the following changes
   * Removed the IE-only stylesheets and conditional comments.
 All CSS is handled by a single CSS file for all examples.
   * Removed user-agent sniffing from the js and replaced it with feature detection.
 This will allow correct rendering for visitors masking their agent type.
-  * Added `$.fn.colorbox.resize()` method to allow ColorBox to resize it's height if it's contents change.
+  * Added `$.fn.colorbox.resize()` method to allow Colorbox to resize it's height if it's contents change.
   * Added `scrollbars` option to allow users to turn off scrollbars when using the `resize()` method.
   * Renamed the `resize` option to be less ambiguous.
 It's now `scalePhotos`.
   * Renamed the `cbox_close` event to be less ambiguous.
 It's now `cbox_cleanup`.
 It is the first thing to happen in the close method while the 'cbox_closed' event is the last to happen.
-  * Fixed a bug with the slideshow mouseover graphics that appeared after ColorBox is opened a 2nd time.
+  * Fixed a bug with the slideshow mouseover graphics that appeared after Colorbox is opened a 2nd time.
   * Fixed a bug where Clear Type may not work in IE 6 & 7 if using the fade transition.
   * Minor code optimizations to increase compression.
 * Minor corrections to admin interface.